mmeewis/TL15/exercise7/README.md

 ## Part 2 : Autosave when a specific field is changed (e.g. email)

+In the previous exercise, we auto saved the form after each field value change, in this part of the exercise we would on like to trigger the autosave only when a specific field (for example email) is changed.

 ### Create a client library

 * locate [/apps/summit-2018/tl15/draft-email-handler-clientlib/js/customAutoSaveTriggerEmail.js](http://localhost:4502/crx/de/index.jsp#/apps/summit-2018/tl15/draft-email-handler-clientlib/js/customAutoSaveTriggerEmail.js)
-* Paste the code listed below
+* Make sure it contains the code listed below

 ```javascript
 window.addEventListener("bridgeInitializeStart", function (){